kanydao/U-SAM/README.md

 </p>
 This repo holds the pytorch implementation of U-SAM:<br />

-**Tuning Vision Foundation Models for Rectal Cancer Segmentation from CT Scans: Development and Validation of U-SAM**
+**Tuning Vision Foundation Models for Rectal Cancer Segmentation from CT Scans**

 ## Model